kkipngenokoech/MathsRequiredForAI/machinelearning.md

 Training samples are randomly partitioned into k equal-sized sets.
 In an iteration of training, one set is selected as validation set and remaining k-1 sets are considered for training.

 This is repeated k times where a set is considered as validation set only one. here you continue changing the validation data over the iteration.

+#### **Leave-p-out cross validation**

+out of n training set samples, this method uses p observation as validation set and remaining n-p observations as training set for one iteration of training.
+This is repeated on all possible combination sets. p can be any value.
+The most popular value is p=1, which is called Leave-one-out cross validation.

+#### **Repeated Random sub-sampling method**

+this method is also known as Monte-Carlo cross-validation.Here, sample set is randomly split into training and validation set.
+Split set is used for one iteration of training.
+For each iteration of training, sample set is randomly split every time.
+Results are then averaged to produce single estimation.
+Number of iterations will not depend on sample set size.
+In this method, it may happen that a few samples may never be selected for validation set, and a few samples may end up being selected more than once.

+### Data Augumentation

+this is a technique used to make a dataset roboust.

+this adds more samples to the datasets by imparting slight modification to the existing dataset or synethesize new samples from the existing dataset.

+we can apply rotation, translation, shear, flipping techniques on the existing images.